 For decades this breed had a reputation for being aggressive because of their history.
 Pitbull dogs did not start on the right side of history as they were used for blood sports and dog fighting in the 1800s.

-When this sport became banned Pitbulls made their way to America and people started discovering how charming, loving and hard-working these dogs really were.
+When this sport was banned Pitbulls made their way to America and people started discovering how charming, loving and hard-working these dogs really are.

 Pitbulls have always been ‘nanny’ dogs who are incredibly gentle and protective of children.

 The Pocket Bully will also inherit this quality which is what makes it an exceptional family dog.
 Their ‘nanny’ instincts makes them gentle and playful.
 This breed loves being around their family and does anything to please them.